All about Palomino

 #2 Learn more about Tairona culture

 Stay at Hotel Taironaka Turismo Ecológico y Arqueología.
 This eco hotel is located on the Don Diego River a short 20-minute drive from Palomino.
-In the archaeological museum near the hotel you will find more than 300 objects from the former Indian Tairona community.
+In the archaeological museum near the hotel you will find more than 300 objects from the former Indigenous Tairona community.
 You can also go tubing in the river and bird watching.

 Look here for more hotels in Palomino

-For a small village like Palomino, there are many restaurants, from simple ones where you can eat the local specialty fish with coconut rice and patacones, to French-Caribbean restaurants.
+For a small village like Palomino, there are many restaurants, from simple ones where you can eat the local specialty -fish with coconut rice and patacones-, to French-Caribbean restaurants.
 Many of the restaurants in Palomino, belong to a hotel or hostel.
 Even if you are not staying there, you can join them for breakfast, lunch or dinner.
 Opening hours can change depending on the season.
 There is no vibrant nightlife in Palomino, as bars close at 11 p.m.

 Casa Cocotte